Wikunia/brackets-QuickDocsJS/Readme.md

 ```

 ## v 1.2
-It's now possible to get documentations for your own functions using JavaDoc.
+It's now possible to get documentations for your own functions using JSDoc.
 ```
     /**
         get the type of a variable
-        @param content content of document
+        @param {String} content content of document
-        @param variable name of the variable
+        @param {String} variable name of the variable
-        @return type of the variable: unknown,String,Array or RegExp */
+        @returns {String} type of the variable: unknown,String,Array or RegExp */
     function getVariableType (content, variable) {
 ```